Location: First Floor, co-located with the Referral Management Center

 About us: We conduct preventive medicine and communicable disease control, occupational health, food safety, deployment medicine, and disaster response programs.

-About us: We provide pulmonary function tests, home oxygen evaluations, thoracentesis procedures, bronchoscopies and endo-bronchial ultrasounds.
+About us: We provide pulmonary function tests, home oxygen evaluations, thoracentesis procedures, bronchoscopies and endo-bronchial ultrasounds and comprehensive lung cancer diagnosis and staging.

 About us: We provide diagnostic radiology, computed tomography, magnetic resonance imaging, mammography, ultrasound, and nuclear medicine services.